Modern History Playlist

 Battle of Plassey (1757)

-First major victory of the British under Robert Clive against Nawab Siraj-ud-Daulah.
+The first major political victory of the British under Robert Clive against Nawab Siraj-ud-Daulah ; marked the beginning of political control.

-First major victory of the British under Robert Clive against Nawab Siraj-ud-Daulah.
+The first major political victory of the British under Robert Clive against Nawab Siraj-ud-Daulah ; marked the beginning of political control.

 Key Aspects of Plassey